 Lavender Lemon Drop

 Keyword Lavender Lemon Drop

-So, here’s a detailed step-by-step guide for making a Lavender Lemon Drop cocktail.
+So, here’s step-by-step guide for making a Lavender Lemon Drop cocktail.
 This refreshing drink brings a floral twist to the classic lemon drop, making it perfect for summer gatherings or special occasions.

+Lavender Lemon Drop